The Forest: Prologue

 Walk through the caves to the bottom of the hole.

-And the doorway to the caves is sealed with great rocks.
+The climber sits at the bottom, and the doorway to the caves is sealed with great rocks.

-The way to the hole’s bottom is guarded.
+The way to the hole’s bottom is guarded, so no one may help or provide rescue.

 The rocks are too large for a man to move.

-No young will push them aside.
+No child will push them aside.

 There are two ways out: up, or die.

-The rocks sharp.
+The passageway is narrow, and the rocks sharp.

 The one who climbs is cut, again and again.